 So first things first, you need to rule out what’s not an acne scar.

-A dark, flat patch that is left behind by a breakout is not an acne scar, this is hyperpigmentation (PIH), which is often confused for acne scars by my clients.
+A dark, flat patch that is left behind by a breakout is not an acne scar; this is post-inflammatory hyperpigmentation (PIH), which is often confused for acne scars by my clients.